 - Reaching the default backend page of a WordPress site is quite easy.
 All you have to do is subjoin /wp-admin or /wp-login.php to the site’s main URL, and you’re at the backend page (Try WPWhiteboard.com/wp-admin, works like a charm right?).
 It won’t work with WPWhiteboard, ain’t that easy to reach. 🤣

 - Landing on the backend page is still a job half done, as cracking the username and password is still a difficult task, but thanks to your password and username choices, it might be a piece of 🎂.

 What Should I Do?

 You must’ve heard and read this many times, but, once again for the sake of your website and the cyber world, if you think your password is strong, think again, no really, think again!

 Let me show you the magic of using lowercase characters (LC), uppercase characters (UC), digits, and special characters (SC) in your passwords.
 The image below shows the stipulated time to crack a password if an algorithm is guessing the password @ billions per second. 🚀

 And if you think, the whole reason behind keeping simple and common passwords is that it makes it easier to remember them, then smarty pants it is the generation of password managers!
 You can use them to store passwords, just like my web browser does!

-You can go beyond this and add another layer of security, with 2FA (Two-factor Authentication).
+You can go beyond this and add another layer of admin security to avoid such WordPress Issues, with 2FA (Two-factor Authentication).
 2FA requires you to provide additional information, mostly logging in on a separate device after filling in your username and password.
 This makes the website more secure, and impenetrable for at least a thousand years, give or take.